benjiec/curious-js/README.md

 ## Development

-Development is carried out through an included Docker environment.
+Development is carried out through an included Docker environment and Travis CI.

+### CI

+Continuous integration is performed with [Travis CI](https://travis-ci.org/ginkgobioworks/curious-js).
+Any tagged commits on the main branch (v2), which update bower by default, are also automatically deployed to NPM.

 ### Docker